Buyeo: Fall

-According to Samguk Sagi, in 504, the tribute emissary Yesilbu mentions that the gold of Buyeo could no longer be obtainable for tribute as Buyeo had been driven out by the Malgal and the Somna and absorbed into Baekje.
+According to Samguk sagi, in 504, the tribute emissary Yesilbu mentions that the gold of Buyeo could no longer be obtainable for tribute as Buyeo had been driven out by the Malgal and the Somna and absorbed into Baekje.
 It is also shown that the Emperor Xuanwu of Northern Wei wished that Buyeo would regain its former glory.

 A remnant of Buyeo seems to have lingered around modern Harbin area under the influence of Goguryeo.
 Buyeo paid tribute once to Northern Wei in 457–8, but otherwise seems to have been controlled by Goguryeo.
-In 494, Buyeo were under attack by the rising Wuji (also known as the Mohe, Korean: 물길; Hanja: 勿吉), and the Buyeo court moved and surrendered to Goguryeo.
+In 494, Buyeo was under attack by the rising Wuji (also known as the Mohe, Korean: 물길; Hanja: 勿吉), and the Buyeo court moved and surrendered to Goguryeo.